kurealnum/Mini-Workflows/README.md

 ## Learning DSA/Grinding Leetcode problems:
 This is a major learning experience for me, and it'll be changed as I go along!

+### Random Notes:
+-Data structures isn't just about organizing data, it's also about the operations that we use on those data structures

-Blinds 75 TODO (the ex-facebooks devs list) is something that I would love to work through, I just need to have the time and whatnot.
+-***Blinds 75 list*** (the ex-facebooks devs list) is something that I would love to work through, I just need to have the time and whatnot.
 I'd also like to note that I actually want to learn DSA (Data Structures and Algorithms), and not just interviews.

-## Random Notes:
--Data structures isn't just about organizing data, it's also about the operations that we use on those data structures

 ## Understanding Leetcode problems
 Practice is the most important thing here.
 Other than that, make sure you actually solve the problem each time.
 Here's my little "guide" (that I constantly update/change) to succesfully do Leetcode problems, and then actually absorb the information